DiRAC Extreme Scaling (Tesseract)¶

 DiRAC Extreme Scaling (also known as Tesseract) is available to industry, commerce and academic researchers.
 For information on how to get access to the system please see the DiRAC website.

-The Tesseract compute service is based around an HPE SGI 8600 system with 20,256 cores.
-There are 844 compute nodes, each with 96 GB of memory, connected together by a single Intel Omni-Path Architechture fabric.
-Each node contains two 2.1 GHz, 12-core Intel Xeon (Skylake) 4116 processors, and all nodes access the 3 PB Lustre file system.
+The Tesseract compute service is based around an HPE SGI 8600 system with 1476 compute nodes.
+There are 1468 standard compute nodes, each with two 2.1 GHz, 12-core Intel Xeon (Skylake) Silver 4116 processors and 96 GB of memory.
+In addition, there are 8 GPU compute nodes each with two 2.1 GHz, 12-core Intel Xeon (Skylake) Silver 4116 processors; 96 GB of memory; and 4 NVidia V100 (Volta) GPU accelerators connected over PCIe.
+All compute nodes are connected together by a single Intel Omni-Path Architechture fabric and all nodes access the 3 PB Lustre file system.

 This documentation covers: